microsoft/FluidFramework/experimental/framework/tree-react-api/api-report/tree-react-api.api.md

 import type { IFluidLoadable } from '@fluidframework/core-interfaces';
 import { ImplicitFieldSchema } from '@fluidframework/tree/internal';
 import * as React_2 from 'react';
-import { SchemaIncompatible } from '@fluidframework/tree/internal';
+import { SchemaCompatibilityStatus } from '@fluidframework/tree/internal';
 import { TreeConfiguration } from '@fluidframework/tree/internal';
 import { TreeFieldFromImplicitField } from '@fluidframework/tree/internal';
 import { TreeNode } from '@fluidframework/tree';